Sir Charles Fergusson, 7th Baronet: Early life and military career

+First World War

+Division commander

 He took the 5th Division to France in August 1914 shortly after the outbreak of the First World War.
+Following the sudden death of Lieutenant General Sir James Grierson on 17 August, Fergusson briefly assumed temporary command of II Corps, the 5th Division's parent formation, as the senior officer on the spot.
+He held this position until the arrival of General Sir Horace Smith-Dorrien on 21 August, with Fergusson reverting to the command of the 5th Division.

+He remained in command of the division during all of its early battles on the Western Front, including at the Battle of Mons and the subsequent retreat, notably at the Battle of Le Cateau.

+He then led his division in the Battle of the Marne, soon after followed by the Battle of the Aisne which saw both the beginning of trench warfare being used by both the Allies and the Germany.
+In October Fergusson and his division became involved in the Battle of La Bassée as part of the Race to the Sea.

-He remained in command of the division during all of its early battles on the Western Front until he was suddenly removed from his command on 18 October, "ostensibly because he was being promoted to Lieutenant-General", with Major General Thomas Morland taking over the 5th Division.
+Despite this, he was suddenly removed from his command on 18 October, "ostensibly because he was being promoted to Lieutenant-General", with Major General Thomas Morland taking over the 5th Division.
 The real reason, however, appears to be that Field Marshal Sir John French, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, wanted Fergusson's removal, not believing that the latter had it in him to successfully command a division, despite the fact that Fergusson had been doing so for the past two months.

-Fergusson, promoted to lieutenant general, then returned to the United Kingdom and briefly took command of the 9th (Scottish) Division, a newly created Kitchener's Army formation, from October to December 1914.
+Fergusson, promoted to lieutenant general, then returned to the United Kingdom and briefly took command of the 9th (Scottish) Division, the most senior of the newly created formations of Kitchener's Army, from October to December 1914.

-Returning to France, he commanded II Corps of the BEF from January 1915 onwards.
-In February 1915 he was promoted to Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".
-He was appointed a Commander of the Order of Leopold in 1916.In May 1916 he was moved on to take over XVII Corps from Lieutenant General Sir Julian Byng, which he led until the end of the war, caused by the Armistice with Germany, in November 1918.